 Phonics and spelling is taught throughout literacy lessons and the wider curriculum including daily dedicated phonics sessions in Early Years and Key Stage 1.
 We use a range of schemes with teachers selecting the most effective strategies from a variety of published schemes available.

 We ensure that our children become confident, successful young people because of our commitment to the use of talking within the learning process.
 Children throughout their learning use talk partners, group work and whole class work to share ideas and develop their thinking.
 Role play, drama, discussion, debate, presentation and decision making play a significant part in the learning process.
 Opportunities such as ‘current affairs’ presentations allow the pupils to self-direct and present their ideas and learning to a wider audience, developing communication skills and confidence.
 In history, the children will recreate scenes from the past and then brainstorm feelings and phrases that the characters may have said.
 In science, the children have to plan an investigation with their group and decide what resources they will need.
 In maths, pairs of children will discuss which is the best method for solving a problem and then share this with the whole class.
 This talk for learning supports the children’s thinking and enables them to learn from each other and structure their ideas.

 Our writing plans are sometimes linked to the topics for the half term.
 This ensures that extended, purposeful writing opportunities are planned across the curriculum which will engage and encourage the children with their writing.
-Through these well-structured units of work the children are also directly taught grammar and punctuation.
+Through these well-structured units of work the children are also directly taught spelling, grammar and punctuation.
 Each unit lasts between 1 and 3 weeks.
 Towards the end of the unit, the children use the skills they have been taught and apply these to their writing in extended writing sessions.